MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 # Get started with evaluating prompt answers in a chat app

 This article shows you how to evaluate a chat app that uses the RAG architecture.
-Whenever you are making changes to a RAG chat with the goal of improving the answers, you should evaluate the results.
+Whenever you're making changes to a RAG chat with the goal of improving the answers, you should evaluate the results.
 This demo application offers a tool you can use today to make it easier to run evaluations.

 [Video overview of evaluations app](https://www.youtube.com/watch?v=mM8pZAI2C5w)

 By following the instructions in this article, you will:

-- Generate sample prompts for evaulation.
+- Generate sample prompts for evaluation.
 - Run evaluations against sample prompts.
 - Review analysis of prompts.